aclheexn1346/Decorrelation_mixed_data/README.md

 ---

-# Output
+**Output**

 The function returns a list with two elements:

-Element 1:
+- **Element 1:**
   A list of de-correlated datasets generated during the iterative algorithm.
   These datasets can be used for the consensus approach.

-Element 2:
+- **Element 2:**
-The average of de-correlated datasets, which can be used for the average approach.
+  The average of the de-correlated datasets, which can be used for the average approach.